DataHiveDevelopment/Laravel-Introspection/readme.md

 We utilize [Michael Dyrynda's Laravel Efficient UUID](<https://github.com/michaeldyrynda/laravel-efficient-uuid>) package to provide our `efficientUuid` method on our database tables as well as his [Laravel Model UUID](<https://github.com/michaeldyrynda/laravel-model-uuid>) package to provide the type casting and model methods to lookup entries via UUID.

-Since we use Socialite to authenticate users, I wasn't able to use the built-in [Eloquent UserProvider's](<https://laravel.com/api/6.x/Illuminate/Auth/EloquentUserProvider.html>) methods to retrieve the user.
+Since we use Socialite to authenticate users, I wasn't able to use the built-in [Eloquent UserProvider's](<https://laravel.com/api/6.x/Illuminate/Auth/EloquentUserProvider.html>) methods to retrieve the user, since we want to use a custom column for finding users.
 Instead, I am instantiating the User model (as provided by `auth.providers.[guards.api.provider].model'`, which defaults to `App\User::class`), so that I can utilize the `User::whereUuid(...)` method.

 The UUID is returned in the introspection controller's response so that the introspection guard knows what UUID to try and match the user against.